 Scenarios Where Compilers Excel

 1. High-Performance Applications: Compilers are the preferred choice for applications where speed and performance are critical.
 This includes video games, operating systems, and system-level software.
-Compiled languages like C and C++ are commonly used for these purposes.
+People commonly use compiled languages like C and C++ for these purposes.

 2. Protecting Source Code: Compilers are valuable when you want to protect your source code from being easily accessible in the binary form.
 This can be crucial for proprietary software and intellectual property protection.